isopleth/javaCVSim/README.md

 Jdesktop library is not included as it is no longer needed.

-The code also contains a few minor changes, the only one of significance is an array length+1 error in the Turning algorithm code.
+The code also contains a few trivial changes compared to CVSim 1.16, the only one of note is a fix to an array length+1 error in the Turning algorithm code.